 Click here to read more »

-Consideration of reports submitted by States parties under Article 19 of the Convention
+Consideration of reports submitted by States parties under articles 16 and 17 of the Covenant

 Switzerland